ryanatkn/gro/src/docs/config.md

 with the help of an optional config file that lives at the root `gro.config.ts`.
-If a project does not define a config, Gro imports a default config from [`src/lib/gro.config.default.ts`](/src/lib/gro.config.default.ts), which looks at your project for the familiar patterns and tries to do the right thing.
+If a project does not define a config, Gro imports a default config from [`src/lib/gro.config.default.ts`](/src/lib/gro.config.default.ts), which looks at your project for the familiar patterns and tries to do the right thing, without required deps.

 > The [default config](/src/lib/gro.config.default.ts)
 > detects three types of projects that can coexist in one repo: